 Information for bat workers

-The information on this page is targeted at visitors to underground hibernation sites.
+The information on this page is targeted at visitors to underground hibernation sites with supporting information for bat carers.

 Bat workers visiting underground hibernation sites are asked to: